ashiven/cs2tracker/README.md

 - Enable **Proxy Requests** to prevent your requests from being rate limited by the steamcommunity server.
 - You need to register for a free API key on [Crawlbase](crawlbase.com) and enter it into the `proxy_api_key` field in the config `User Settings`.

-## Frequentyl Asked Questions
+## Frequently Asked Questions

-### Is it safe to login with my Steam account?
+### Q: Is it safe to login with my Steam account?

-A: Yes, the program uses the [SteamUser](https://github.com/DoctorMcKay/node-steam-user?tab=readme-ov-file#methods-) and [Globaloffensive](https://github.com/DoctorMcKay/node-globaloffensive) libraries to sign in and import your Storage Units and does not store your login credentials.
-All of the login related code is transparently available in [this file](cs2tracker/data/get_inventory.js).
+- Yes, the program uses the [SteamUser](https://github.com/DoctorMcKay/node-steam-user?tab=readme-ov-file#methods-) and [Globaloffensive](https://github.com/DoctorMcKay/node-globaloffensive) libraries to sign in and import your Storage Units.

-Q: Do I have to login with my Steam account?
+- All of the login related code is transparently available in [this file](cs2tracker/data/get_inventory.js).

-A: No, you can also manually specify the number of items you own in the config editor.
+- No credentials are ever stored

-Q: Can I get VAC-banned for using this program?
+### Q: Do I have to login with my Steam account?

-A: No, this program does not interact with the game in any way and only reads your Storage Units.
+- No, you can also manually specify the number of items you own in the config editor.

-Q: Will this program remain free?
+### Q: Can I get VAC-banned for using this program?

-A: Yes, this program is free and open source.
-It will always remain free.
+- No, this program does not interact with the game in any way and only reads your Storage Units.

 ## Contributing